A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Application to mortgage credit risk data

 We first apply the above-described models to predict one-year-ahead default probabilities of individual mortgage loans for every year from 2008 through 2022.
 The predictive default probabilities are evaluated using the following prediction accuracy measures: the AUC, the H-measure, the average log-loss, the Brier score, and the expected calibration error (ECE).
 The AUC measures predictive discrimination ability and can be interpreted as the probability that the predictive probability for a randomly drawn default event is higher than the predictive probability for a randomly drawn loan-year observation without a default.
 The ECE assesses calibration.
 A predictive probability $p$ is calibrated if the corresponding event (=default) occurs in $100 \times p$ percent.
 We determine the boundaries of the bins for the ECE by using $20$ equally-spaced quantiles of the empirical distribution of all predictive probabilities of all models and years pooled together.
 The H-measure, the log-loss, and the Brier score measure overall predictive accuracy.
 See, e.g., \citet{dimitriadis2023evaluating} for more information on these prediction accuracy measures.

-Table \ref{table:prob_results} reports the AUC, the H-measure, mean log-loss, Brier score, and ECE for every model, averaged over the 15 years for which we perform one-year-ahead default predictions.
-We find that the predictive default probabilities of the tree-boosted spatio-temporal frailty model are the most accurate for all metrics considered.
-An independent linear hazard model has overall the worst prediction accuracy.
+Table \ref{table:prob_results} reports the AUC, H-measure, mean log-loss, Brier score, and ECE for every model, averaged over the 15 years for which we perform one-year-ahead default predictions.
+We find that the predictive default probabilities of the tree-boosted spatio-temporal frailty model are the most accurate in terms of AUC and H-measure, while predictive default probabilities of the purely spatial LaGaBoost model are the most accurate in terms of mean log-loss, Brier score, and ECE.
 Adding a spatial frailty variable to an independent linear hazard model improves the prediction accuracy.
-Further, the linear spatio-temporal model outperforms a purely spatial linear model in all prediction accuracy measures.
-We interpret this in the sense that there are both non-linearities and/or interactions among the predictor variables as well as spatio-temporal frailty effects present in the mortgage data.
-We corroborate this conclusion when analyzing the estimated models in more detail in Section \ref{interpret}.
+Compared to a purely spatial linear model, the linear spatio-temporal model has a higher prediction accuracy in terms of AUC and H-measure, but a lower accuracy in terms of mean log-loss, Brier score, and ECE.
+Overall, predictive default probabilities obtained using the tree-boosted spatial model are consistently more accurate than those obtained using the linear spatial model.
+The same holds true when comparing the tree-boosted spatio-temporal model and the linear spatio-temporal model.
+This suggests the presence of non-linearities and/or interactions among the predictor variables, a conclusion we corroborate through a more detailed analysis of the estimated models in Section \ref{interpret}.

 Figure \ref{fig:auc} additionally reports the AUC of every model over time.
-We observe that the tree-boosted spatio-temporal frailty model has the highest AUC for most years.
-Further, the AUC is at a relatively high level for all models and for all years before the COVID-19 pandemic.
-In particular, the AUC remains at constant high levels during the global financial crisis around the year 2009.
+We observe that the AUCs are relatively high for all models and for all years before the COVID-19 pandemic.
+In particular, the AUC remains at high levels during the global financial crisis around the year 2008.
 However, in the year 2020 during the COVID-19 pandemic, the AUC drops to considerably lower levels for all models and increases again in the subsequent years.
 Similar patterns over time are observed for the H-measure and the ECE; see Figures \ref{fig:H_measure} and \ref{fig:ECE} in Appendix \ref{add_res_ind}.
-We interpret this sudden decrease in prediction accuracy of all models in 2020 in the sense that an artificial, external shock in the form of lock-downs led to very different default mechanisms compared to normal times and also compared to the global financial crisis around the year 2009.
+We interpret this sudden decrease in prediction accuracy of all models in 2020 in the sense that an artificial, external shock in the form of lock-downs led to very different default mechanisms compared to normal times and also compared to the global financial crisis around the year 2008.